Skip to content

 Utilizing Textured Art in Professional Digital Artwork

 Professional artists use textured art a lot in their work.
-In advertising, textures make product images look more real.
+In ads, textures make product images look more real.
 This helps clients see how products will really look.
 Game designers use textures to create believable worlds.

 Concept artists use textures to quickly show what materials look like.
 This is important when planning for movies and games.
 Illustrators use textures to add mood and depth to their pictures.